-The goal of inventory management is to minimize the cost of holding inventory, while keeping stock levels consistent and getting products into customers’ hands, faster.
-It’s the heart of a successful retail business.
+The goal of inventory management is to minimize the cost of holding inventory, while keeping stock levels consistent and getting products into customers’ hands faster.
+Inventory management is the heart of a successful retail business.

 Not sure where to get started with inventory management?
 This guide will walk you through the leading inventory management techniques, formulas, and tips for managing stock and keeping your customers happy.

 Table of Contents

 - What is inventory management?